mallik18/Intrusion_detection_ML/README.md

     -U2R:  unauthorized access to local superuser (root) privileges, e.g., various ``buffer overflow'' attacks;
     -probing: surveillance and other probing, e.g., port scanning.

+Info on Dataset:

+    -We have used reduced dataset i.e.,(10 percent dataset of the original dataset).
+    -The dataset contains 1L rows of entries.
+    -The dataset contain a total of 24 training attack types, with an additional 14 types in the test dataset only.

+Approach:

+    -First we have started with some Exploratory Data Analysis(EDA) using pandas to see what type of dataset we are working with and get familiar with it.
+And to see what are the various attributes considered in the dataset.
+    -Then accordingly we will build a machine learning model classifier to classify the entries into Normal or Attack.
+    -We will be using Scikit-learn python machine learning module to implement the project.